denis-yuen/2017-cloud-workflows-misc/install-and-run-with-dockstore.md

 ```
 It will ask you some questions:

-* You can find your token at the second page/step 2 of [dockstore onboarding](https://dockstore.org/onboarding).
+* You can find your token at the second page/step 2 of [dockstore onboarding](https://dockstore.org/onboarding) or use something like "DUMMY_TOKEN" if you do not want to edit anything on Dockstore
 * The `server url` appears to be `https://dockstore.org:8443`.

 ## Install `cwltool`